pimalaya/core/process/README.md

-# pimalaya-process
+# process-lib

 Rust library to run cross-platform, asynchronous processes in pipelines.

-See the full [API documentation](https://docs.rs/pimalaya-process/latest/pimalaya_process/) and [some examples](https://git.sr.ht/~soywod/pimalaya/tree/master/item/process/tests).
+See the full [API documentation](https://docs.rs/process-lib/latest/process/) and [some examples](https://git.sr.ht/~soywod/pimalaya/tree/master/item/process/tests).

 *The project is under active development.
 Do not use in production before the `v1.0.0`.*